 Sorting tuples by their values #

--tuple f : fin n → α
+Given an n-tuple f : fin n → α where α is ordered,

-f ∘ tuple.sort f
+f ∘ tuple.sort f.

 Main declarations #

-produces the finset of pairs (f i, i)
+graph f produces the finset of pairs (f i, i)

 equipped with the lexicographic order.